treeverse/lakeFS/docs/integrations/spark.md

 {: .note}

 ## Two-tiered Spark support

-lakeFS support in Spark has two tiers:
+{: .no_toc }

-* Access lakeFS using the [S3A gateway](#access-lakefs-using-the-s3a-gateway).
+There are two ways you can use lakeFS with Spark:

-* Access lakeFS using the [lakeFS-specific Hadoop FileSystem](#access-lakefs-using-the-lakefs-specific-hadoop-filesystem).
+* Using the [S3 gateway](#use-the-s3-gateway): get started quickly!

-Using the S3A gateway is easier to configure and may be more suitable for legacy or small-scale applications.
-Using the lakeFS FileSystem requires a somewhat more complex configuration, but offers greatly increased performance.
+* Using the [lakeFS-specific Hadoop FileSystem](#use-the-lakefs-specific-hadoop-filesystem): fully unlock the performance of lakeFS.

-## Access lakeFS using the S3A gateway
+## Use the S3 gateway

 To use this mode you configure the Spark application to use S3A using the S3-compatible endpoint that the lakeFS server provides.
 Accordingly, all data flows through the lakeFS